 euros, the currency is up 10% this year and that will eventually catch up to the economy.
 We have already seen some areas of weakness and suspect that next month’s economic reports may not be as good as the last one.
 Either way, for the time being until there is data weakness, the euro

 should outperform other currencies.
-Germany’s industrial production and trade balance are due for release next week – these reports are not expected to have a significant impact on the currency.
+Germany’s industrial production and trade balance are due for release next week – these reports are not expected to have a significant impact

 The next big focus will be ECB President Draghi’s speech at Jackson Hole later this month.
 EUR/USD